securitybunker/databunker/README.md

 # Technology stack?

-We use golang/go to build the whole project.
+We use golang/go to build the whole project, with 80% automatic test coverage.
 Open source version comes with internal database (**sqlite3**) and Web UI as one executable file to make the project easy to deploy.

-## Encryption in motion and encryption in storage
+## Does the product has encryption in motion and encryption in storage?

 All access to Data Bunker API is done using HTTPS SSL certificate.
 All records that have customer personal information are encrypted or securely hashed in the databases.
 All customer records are encrypted with a 32 byte key comprizing of **System Master key** (24 bytes, stored in memory, not on disk) and **customer record key** (8 bytes, stored on disk).
 The **System Master key** is kept in RAM and is never stored to disk.
 Enterprise version supports **Master key split**.

+## Is databunker is end-user facing?

+Yes.
+The end-user, according to GDPR must have control over the PII data.
+The user can change the personal data, give or withdraw consent, request forget-me.
+All user requests can be self - service (automatic) or with DPO / Admin approval.

+## Is databunker is a wrapper for exisitng MySQL/PostgreSQL/SQL Server database?

+This product is not a wrapper for existing database.
+It is a special database used to save personal informatin records in a compliant way.
+The service provides a REST API to store and update user records in JSON format; and customer facing web ui to perform user data requests.

 ## Data Bunker internal tables

 Information inside Data Bunker is saved in multiple tables in encrypted format.
 Here is a diagram of tables.